 Ok.
 Deep breath.
 You can do this!

-Ok.
-Ready.
-Be sure you are back to a regular straight stitch and start at the end of the zipper farthest away from the zipper handle sewing just like you would any other straight line, but keep as close to the zipper teeth as possible.
+- Be sure you are back to a regular straight stitch and start at the end of the zipper farthest away from the zipper handle, sewing just like you would any other straight line, but keep as close to the zipper teeth as possible.

-Now let's finish up this bad boy so your husband has a nice new place to drool when he falls asleep on the couch!
-(Which never happens around here but zippered pillow covers make all the difference in cleaning ease.
+Now let's finish up this bad boy so your husband has a nice new place to drool when he falls asleep on the couch! -Which never happens around here but zippered pillow covers make all the difference in cleaning ease.

 Step 6: Undo your temporary stitch